zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 * **authentication**

-    (Optional) Allows a service to accept the Zowe JWT token.
+    Allows a service to accept the Zowe JWT token.
 The API Gateway translates the token to an authentication method supported by a service.

     * **authentication.scheme**

-        (Optional) This parameter specifies a service authentication scheme.
+        This parameter specifies a service authentication scheme.
         The following schemes are supported by the API Gateway:

         * **bypass**